 The scheme is being administered by Ministry of Labour and Employment.
 JS & Director General (Labour Welfare) is the Nodal Officer of the scheme.

-There is no administrative cost to the subscriber as it is a Social Security Scheme of the Government of India.
-The enrollment under the Scheme is free for subscribers.
+There is no administrative cost to the beneficiary as it is a Social Security Scheme of the Government of India.
+The enrollment under the Scheme is free for beneficiaries.

 Yes, there is a provision for family pension under the scheme.
-It is applicable only to the spouse of the subscriber.
-If the subscriber dies, after the pension has commenced, the spouse of the beneficiary shall be entitled to receive 50 % of the pension.
+It is applicable only to the spouse of the beneficiary.
+If the beneficiary dies, after the pension has commenced, the spouse of the beneficiary shall be entitled to receive 50 % of the pension.

-There is no loss to the subscriber at any point of time.
-Even if the subscriber exits the scheme at any time before 60 years of age, his entire contribution will be refunded with interest, as per the guidelines of the Scheme.
+There is no loss to the beneficiary at any point of time.
+Even if the beneficiary exits the scheme at any time before 60 years of age, his entire contribution will be refunded with interest, as per the guidelines of the Scheme.

-If the payment of subscription has been stopped or delayed, the subscriber can revive the scheme after paying the outstanding subscription with a nominal interest as decided by the Government.
+If the payment of subscription has been stopped or delayed, the beneficiary can revive the scheme after paying the outstanding subscription with a nominal interest as decided by the Government.

-In such an event, the subscriber will be paid back only his/her portion of total contribution with savings’ bank rate interest.
+In such an event, the beneficiary will be paid back only his/her portion of total contribution with savings’ bank rate interest.
 She/he will not be entitled to receive the Government’s share.

-No. The subscriber can make only fixed amount of contribution, as determined at the time of joining of the Scheme and as per the table in the scheme notification.
+No. The beneficiary can make only fixed amount of contribution, as determined at the time of joining of the Scheme and as per the table in the scheme notification.
 Table is also annexed.

 No such relaxation is available under the provision of the Scheme.

-During the receipt of pension, if the subscriber dies, the spouse shall be entitled to receive 50% of the pension received by the beneficiary as family pension.
+During the receipt of pension, if the beneficiary dies, the spouse shall be entitled to receive 50% of the pension received by the beneficiary as family pension.

 No such loan facility is available in the Scheme.